On $w$-mixtures: Finite convex combinations of prescribed component distributions: Introduction

-In other words, $w$-mixtures are {\em strictly} convex weighted combinations of {\em fixed} component distributions: They form {\em special subfamilies} of finite statistical mixtures~\cite{statmixture-2004} that are closed by convex combinations: The mixture of $w$-mixtures is a $w$-mixture:
+That is, $w$-mixtures are {\em strictly} convex weighted combinations of $k$ {\em fixed} component distributions: They form {\em special subfamilies} of finite statistical mixtures~\cite{statmixture-2004} that are closed by convex combinations: Indeed, one can check that the mixture of $w$-mixtures is a $w$-mixture:

+To motivate the use of $w$-mixtures in applications, let us report some prior works which built $w$-mixtures: